Olympics on NBC: 2004 Summer

 For the first time at the 2004 Summer Olympics, major broadcasters were allowed to serve video coverage of the Olympics over the Internet, provided that they restricted this service geographically, to protect broadcasting contracts in other areas.
 The International Olympic Committee forbade Olympic athletes, as well as coaches, support personnel and other officials, from setting up specialized weblogs and/or other websites for covering their personal perspective of the Games.
 They were not allowed to post audio, video, or photos that they had taken.
 An exception was made if an athlete already has a personal website that was not set up specifically for the Games.
 NBC launched its own Olympic website, NBCOlympics.com.
 Focusing on the television coverage of the Games, it did provide video clips, medal standings and live results.
 Its main purpose, however, was to provide a schedule of what sports were on the many stations of NBC Universal.
 The Games were shown on television 24 hours a day, on one network or another.

 High-definition coverage began in 2004.

 NBC added USA Network, Bravo and Telemundo, all of which parent company NBC Universal had acquired earlier in the decade.

+Overall, NBC's coverage of the Olympics has been praised, and the company was awarded with 6 Emmy Awards for its coverage of the Games and technical production.
+Additionally, NBC televised all 28 sports in the 2004 Games, becoming the first broadcaster to do so.